Compose application model

-Computing components of an application are defined as Services.
-A Service is an abstract concept implemented on platforms by running the same container image (and configuration) one or more times.
+Computing components of an application are defined as services.
+A service is an abstract concept implemented on platforms by running the same container image, and configuration, one or more times.

-A Secret is a specific flavor of configuration data for sensitive data that SHOULD NOT be exposed without security considerations.
+A secret is a specific flavor of configuration data for sensitive data that should not be exposed without security considerations.
 Secrets are made available to services as files mounted into their containers, but the platform-specific resources to provide sensitive data are specific enough to deserve a distinct concept and definition within the Compose specification.

-resources together and isolate them from other applications or other installation of the same Compose specified application with distinct parameters.
-A Compose implementation creating resources on a platform MUST prefix resource names by project and
+A project is an individual deployment of an application specification on a platform.
+A project's name, set with the top-level name attribute, is used to group resources together and isolate them from other applications or other installation of the same Compose-specified application with distinct parameters.
+If you are creating resources on a platform, you must prefix resource names by project and set the label com.docker.compose.project.

-file can be deployed twice on the same infrastructure, without changes, by just passing a distinct name.
+Compose offers a way for you to set a custom project name and override this name, so that the same compose.yaml file can be deployed twice on the same infrastructure, without changes, by just passing a distinct name.

 Illustrative example